Depression and Loneliness – The Emptiness That Will Probably Never Disappear

 Just saying that gives me peace and I promise, you’ll feel better if you have the opportunity to do it.

-Choose your favourite book and go out in the park.
+Choose your favourite book and go to the park.
 Find a bench under a massive old tree and sit there.
-No matter if you will read the book, or you’ll watch the nature.
+No matter if you will read the book, or you’ll watch nature.
 Take a few deep breaths and stay present, at the moment.
 You and I both know, that even 20 minutes away from these feelings is a blessing.